 Common withdrawal symptoms with drugs or alcohol can include changes in mood, sleep disturbances, nausea or vomiting, sweating, shakiness, cramping or abdominal pain, hallucinations and in severe cases, seizures.

 Summing Up—Substance Abuse vs. Addiction

-Another key way to differentiate substance abuse and addiction from one another is the fact that with substance abuse it may still be a choice.
+Another key way to differentiate substance abuse and addiction from one another and compare substance abuse vs. addiction is the fact that with substance abuse it may still be a choice.
 While it may not be a healthy or productive choice, the individual is still ultimately in control of their substance use.
 Addiction is a disease, and continued substance use is no longer a choice.